Vanilla-OS/website/_posts/2022-11-01-vanilla-installer.md

 - 1024 MB boot partition
 - The rest of the disk is used for the root partition (btrfs)

-It is also possible launching the GParted utility to manually partition the disk.
+It is also possible to launch the GParted utility to manually partition the disk.

 <div class="grid-images">